Shanghai Express-1932

 Pillow Talk (1959) is the ultimate in romantic comedies from the age of innocence in cinema.

-Combined with a good romance and comic elements it makes for a fun watch that still feels fresh and bright decades later.
+Combined with a good romance and comic elements, it makes for a fun watch that still feels fresh and bright decades later.

-Doris Day and Rock Hudson smolder with sensuality as singles living in Manhattan, New York City.
 Day plays Jan Morrow, a perky, independent interior decorator who dates frequently but has not yet found love.
-Hudson plays Brad Allen, a talented, creative Broadway composer, and playboy who lives in a nearby apartment building.
+Hudson plays Brad Allen, a talented, creative Broadway composer and playboy who lives in a nearby apartment building.

-Through their mutual, yet unknown to them, acquaintance Jonathan Forbes (Tony Randall), Brad realizes who Jan is, which leads to hilarity as he fakes a Texan accent and invents a new persona: Rex Stetson, a wealthy Texas rancher.
+Through their mutual yet unknown-to-them acquaintance, Jonathan Forbes (Tony Randall), Brad realizes who Jan is, which leads to hilarity as he fakes a Texan accent and invents a new persona: Rex Stetson, a wealthy Texas rancher.

-A recurring theme involves Brad mistakenly walking into an obstetrician’s office (twice!) and the doctor and nurse assuming he may be the first man to ever become pregnant as they attempt to locate Brad when he continues to disappear.
+A recurring theme involves Brad mistakenly walking into an obstetrician’s office (twice!) and the doctor and nurse assuming he may be the first man to become pregnant as they attempt to locate him when he keeps disappearing.

 Later, Brad attempts to trick Jan into believing Rex might be a homosexual because of his love for effeminate things.

-The supporting players bring wit to Pillow Talk and are a key piece to the enjoyment of the film.
-Randall as Jonathan is not quite the nice guy but not entirely the foil either.
-As he has designs on Jan he warns Brad to keep away from her.
+The supporting players bring wit to Pillow Talk and are key to the film’s enjoyment.
+Randall, as Jonathan, is not quite the nice guy, but not entirely the foil.
+As he has designs for Jan, he warns Brad to keep away.

 His intention, which fails, is to woo her with money, but Jan seeks true love.

-The lavish set design is flawless and brightens the film while adding luxurious style and sophistication that only New York City apartment living can bring.
-The combined sets of both Brad’s and Jan’s apartments are gorgeous to witness.
+The lavish set design is flawless.
+It brightens the film while adding the luxurious style and sophistication that only New York City apartment living can bring.
+The combined sets of Brad’s and Jan’s apartments are gorgeous.

-A Doris Day film would not be complete without the addition of several songs that the singer/actress performs.
+A Doris Day film would not be complete without several songs that the singer/actress performs.
 “Pillow Talk” during the opening credits, “Roly Poly” in the piano bar with Blackwell and Hudson, and “Possess Me” on the drive up to Jonathan’s cabin.

 The film was an enormous success and was deemed “the feel-good film of the year” in many circles.
-Hudson’s career was re-launched following the film after having hit a snag years earlier.
+Following the film, Hudson’s career was relaunched after a snag years earlier.

-Oscar Nominations: 1 win-Best Actress-Doris Day, Best Supporting Actress-Thelma Ritter, Best Story, and Screenplay Written Directly for the Screen (won), Best Scoring of a Dramatic or Comedy Picture, Best Art Direction, Color
+Oscar Nominations: 1 win-Best Actress-Doris Day, Best Supporting Actress-Thelma Ritter, Best Story and Screenplay Written Directly for the Screen (won), Best Scoring of a Dramatic or Comedy Picture, Best Art Direction, Color

 Rocketman-2019